pc-dok/N4K-Github-GCP-Bastion-Instance/README.md

   -  "Terraform Plan" step generates an execution plan for Terraform.
   -  "Terraform Apply" step applies the plan and pushes it.
 The "-auto-approve" and "-input=false" flags are used to automatically approve any changes and disable user input prompts during the apply process.

+Destroy Bastion Environment in GCP:

+- This is another GitHub workflow code that runs a job called "terraform" to destroy a GCP Bastion server.
+The workflow is triggered by a push to the "main" branch or a pull request to that branch.

+- Like the previous workflow, it also uses the HashiCorp Terraform tool to provision and destroy infrastructure.
+It installs the latest version of Terraform CLI and sets up the Terraform Cloud user API token to authenticate the CLI.

+- The job includes four steps:

+  - Checkout: This step checks out the repository to the GitHub Actions runner.
+  - Setup Terraform: This step installs the latest version of Terraform CLI and sets up the Terraform Cloud user API token to authenticate the CLI.
+  - Terraform Init: This step initializes the Terraform working directory by creating initial files, loading any remote state, and downloading modules.
+  - Terraform Destroy: This step applies the destroy command to delete the infrastructure resources created by the previous workflow that provisions the GCP Bastion server.
+It uses the "-auto-approve" flag to automatically approve the destruction and "-input=false" to skip any user prompts.